overcastbulb/Architect/README.md

 ## Vision

-architect.ai aims to evolve into an AI architecture copilot capable of:
+Architect AI aims to evolve into an AI architecture copilot capable of:

 - analyzing real parcel and zoning datasets
 - generating site-aware building massing